2022–23 Cleveland Cavaliers season

 The 2022–23 Cleveland Cavaliers season was the 53rd season for the franchise in the National Basketball Association (NBA).
-The Cavaliers made a blockbuster move to bring Donovan Mitchell to the Cavaliers in exchange for Ochai Agbaji, Collin Sexton, Lauri Markkanen and future picks.
+The Cavaliers made a blockbuster move to acquire Donovan Mitchell in exchange for Ochai Agbaji, Collin Sexton, Lauri Markkanen and future picks.
+The team also updated their logo and color scheme, replacing navy blue with the metallic gold they initially used from 1980 to 1983 and from 2003 to 2010.

 The Cavaliers matched their win total of the previous season with a 120–104 win over the Charlotte Hornets to improve to 44–27.
 The Cavaliers qualified for the playoffs for the first time since 2018, and the first time without LeBron James since drafting him.
 Their season ended in the 1st round where they lost in 5 games to the New York Knicks.
 This included one game where they only scored 79 points.